jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-27-unit-testing-publishers.markdown

 Looking at the marked lines, it's becoming clear that the responsibility of coping with the demand falls entirely on the Subscription implementation:
 1. First, it registers the initial demand.
-2. As a value is delivered to the Subscriber, it updates the demand to avoid sending too many values.
+2. When a value is sent to the Subscriber, it updates the demand to avoid sending too many values.
-3. The subscriber may choose to increment the demand, so the Subscription updates `requested` to keep up.
+3. The Subscriber may choose to increment the demand, so the Subscription updates the value stored in `requested` to keep up.
 4. Finally, if no more values are requested, the Subscription can complete.

 To cover all theses cases, you could divide the tests into the following categories: